 - thread remains blocked, starting from receiving the incoming until a newborn socket is fully Established.

-- at that juncture the new remote client is probably connected to the newborn socket, so the “parent thread” can let-go and
+- at that juncture the new remote client is probably connected to the newborn socket, so the “parent thread” have the opportunity/license to let-go and

 return from accept()

-- now, this thread has the newborn socket, it needs to pass it to a child thread/process
+- now, parent thread has the newborn socket, it needs to pass it to a child thread/process

-- after that, this thread can go back into another blocking accept()
+- after that, parent thread can go back into another blocking accept()

-- 2 sister sockets may share the same local ip too, but luckily each socket structure has at least 4 identifier keys — local ip:port / remote ip:port.
+- On a host with a single IP, 2 sister sockets would share the same local ip too, but luckily each socket structure has at least 4 identifier keys — local ip:port / remote ip:port.
 So our 2 sister sockets are never identical twins.